evanb2/coinJS/README.md

-# Name:
+# Name: Evan Butler
 # Date:

-Description:
+Description: A site for calculating the amount of change to be returned using the least amount of coins.

 # SetUp and Use
-In order to use this program you will need a browser...NOT IE!

 SetUp

-1.
+1. Open terminal/console and type: 'git clone https://github.com/evanb2/coinJS'

+2. Open the coinJS folder and open the html file in your web browser.

+3. Follow the instructions on the site.

-# Copyright (c) 2015 (Name)
+# Copyright (c) 2015 (Evan Butler)

 # The MIT License (MIT)